samclifford/samclifford.blog/index.md

 ---------------------------------------------------------
 Citation                 Description
 ------------------------ --------------------------------
+@uptechmain              Main UPTECH paper detailing the inflammatory and pulmonary response to ultrafine particles

+@MORAWSKA201775          Indoor sources of exposure in the home, office, school and aged care facilities

 @rahman2017nox           Land use regression modelling with variable selection of NO$_\mathrm{x}$ and NO$_2$ concentrations

 @rahman2017estimate      Bayesian GAMs used to model urban background particle concentrations and the contribution of new particle formation